awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-auto-scaling-group-reverify.md

    http://ec2-01-234-567-890.compute-1.amazonaws.com
    ```

-   If the congratulations page appears, you've used AWS CodeDeploy to deploy a revision to a scaled\-up Amazon EC2 instance in an Auto Scaling group\!
+   If the congratulations page appears, you've used AWS CodeDeploy to deploy a revision to a scaled\-up Amazon EC2 instance in an Amazon EC2 Auto Scaling group\!

 ## To check automatic deployment results \(console\)<a name="tutorials-auto-scaling-group-reverify-console"></a>

 1. Sign in to the AWS Management Console and open the AWS CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
 **Note**
-Sign in with the same account or IAM user information you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.
+Sign in with the same account or IAM user information that you used in [Getting Started with AWS CodeDeploy](getting-started-codedeploy.md)\.

+1. In the navigation pane, expand **Deploy**, and choose **Deployments**\.

+1. Choose the deployment ID of the deployment that Amazon EC2 Auto Scaling created\.

+   \.

-1. On the AWS CodeDeploy menu, choose **Deployments**\.
-The **Deployments** page displays information about the deployment Auto Scaling created\.
-Normally, you would create a deployment on your own, but Auto Scaling created one on your behalf to deploy your revision to the new Amazon EC2 instance\.
+1. The **Deployment** page displays information about the deployment\.
+Normally, you would create a deployment on your own, but Amazon EC2 Auto Scaling created one on your behalf to deploy your revision to the new Amazon EC2 instance\.
-**Note**
-To update the deployment's current status, use refresh the page in your browser\.

-1. After **Succeeded** is displayed for the deployment status, verify the results on the instance\.
-You will first need to get the public DNS of the instance:
+1. After **Succeeded** is displayed at the top of the page, verify the results on the instance\.
+You first need to get the public DNS of the instance:

 1. In the Amazon EC2 navigation pane, under **Auto Scaling**, choose **Auto Scaling Groups**, and then choose the **CodeDeployDemo\-AS\-Group** entry\.